corticph/goffmpeg/goffmpeg/README.md

 # goffmpeg

-The library goffmpeg uses the libraries from the C program FFmpeg.
-As of writing this document, the library is used for supporting the G723.1 decoding, by using the library and header files provided by FFmpeg.
+This project aims at porting the C code from the [ffmpeg](https://www.ffmpeg.org/) library into GO.

 The standard library files only contain the minimal compiled libraries, which isn't good enough for the purpose of this Go library.
 Therefore, ensure that all shared libraries, headers and binaries are downloaded from here: https://github.com/corticph/g72x/releases/tag/g723_1_v1

 As all the `.so` files have been compiled to run on a unix 64-bit system, it is recommeded to run this code with the following docker container:
 > docker run --rm -it -e LD_LIBRARY_PATH='/go/src/github.com/corticph/g72x/goffmpeg/lib' -v (pwd):/go/src/github.com/corticph/g72x golang